 What We Do

 In our current culture, we see mindfulness videos, books, and lecture series everywhere.
-So, have you ever wondered why burnout, job dissatisfaction, mental illness, and outright selfish, unmindful behavior are on the rise?
+So, have you ever wondered why burnout, job dissatisfaction, mental illness, addiction, and self-centered behavior are on the rise?

 There is a catch-22 to Mindfulness.
 Yes, one needs to develop breath practices for emotional regulation, and one needs to take care of the self, BUT if that is all that we teach, we end up teaching too much self-focus, which leads to harmful narcissism and perfectionism.